jaredpalmer/formik/README.md

 Let's face it, forms are really verbose in React.
 To make matters worse, most form helpers do wayyyy too much magic and often have a significant performance cost associated with them.
 Formik is a minimal Higher Order Component that helps you with the 3 most annoying parts:

- 1. Transforming props to a flat React state
+ 1. Transforming props to form state
  2. Validation and error messages
- 3. Transforming a flat React state back into a consumable payload for your API
+ 3. Handling form submission

-Lastly, Formik helps you stay organized by colocating all of the above plus your submission handler in one place.
-This makes testing, refactoring, and reasoning about your forms a breeze.
+By colocating all of the above in one place, Formik will keep things organized--making testing, refactoring, and reasoning about your forms a breeze.

 ## Installation

 Add Formik and Yup to your project.
-Formik uses [Yup](https://github.com/jquense/yup) (which is like [Joi](https://github.com/hapijs/joi), but for the browser) for object schema validation.
+Formik supports [Yup](https://github.com/jquense/yup) (which is like [Joi](https://github.com/hapijs/joi), but for the browser) for object schema validation.

 ```bash
 npm i formik yup --save
 ```
+Note: Yup is 100% optional.
+You are free to [write your own validators][`validate`].

 You can also try before you buy with this **[demo on CodeSandbox.io](https://codesandbox.io/s/zKrK5YLDZ)**